Spica-Vir/Spica-Vir.github.io/_posts/2022-01-11-Set up Linux Subsystem for Windows 10.md

 tags: [linux, windows]
 ---

 This post is to show how to install and set up a proper Windows subsystem for Linux (WSL).
 Tested on Windows 10 Home 21H2, Jan.
-07 - 21.
+07, 2022.
+Updated on Apr.
+25, 2023.

 Resources:
 <https://docs.microsoft.com/en-us/windows/wsl/install-manual>